Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Batch Preparation

 \subsubsection{Batch Selection}

 Batch selection determines the vertices that each batch contains in training.
-We find that different batch selection methods have a significant impact on both the accuracy and computational loads.
 Selecting batch vertices with bias increases the variance in model training, thereby affecting the model's convergence.
 Furthermore, the density of connections between vertices within the same batch can impact the overall computational load.
 To investigate the influence of different batch selection methods on accuracy and convergence speed, we compare two existing batch selection methods.
 1) \textit{Random} \cite{DistDGL_IAAA20, PyG_ICLR19, SALIENTPlus_MLSYS23, PaGraph_SoCC20, GNNLab_EuroSys22}.
 It randomly selects a batch of vertices.
 2) \textit{Cluster-based} \cite{2PGraph_TC23}.
 It leverages graph clustering algorithm (e.g., Metis \cite{metis_siam98}) to arrange batches.

-Table \ref{table:batch-select-epochtime-VE} shows the average epoch time and computational load for each batch selection method, with computational load measured by the number of vertices and edges involved in the training subgraph.
-The cluster-based method results in the shortest epoch time.
-It selects a batch of vertices from the cluster graph each time.
-Vertices in each cluster exhibit denser connections, allowing them to share a substantial number of neighbors.
-The sampled subgraphs of these shared neighbors can be reused so that the computational workload is dramatically reduced.
-The random batch selection method does not take into account the dependencies between vertices when selecting batched vertices, it involves the highest number of vertices and edges in computations.
+Table \ref{table:batch-select-epochtime-VE} shows the average per-epoch runtime and computational load for each batch selection method, with computational load measured by the number of vertices and edges involved in the training subgraph.
+The cluster-based method results in the shortest per-epoch runtime.
+This method selects a batch of vertices from the cluster graph.
+The vertices in the cluster graph have denser connections, which increases the chance of reusing computational results.
+The random batch selection method does not consider the dependencies between vertices when selecting batched vertices, it involves the highest number of vertices and edges in computations.